-Yara N-Sensor is a tractor-mounted tool that allows farmers to measure a crop’s nitrogen requirement as the tractor passes across the field and to vary the fertilizer application rate accordingly.
+The Yara N-Sensor is a real time variable rate nitrogen sensor that allows farmers to measure a crop’s nitrogen requirement as the fertilizer spreader passes across the field and to variably adjust the fertilizer application rate accordingly.

 N-Sensor ensures that the right and optimal rate of fertilizer is applied at each individual part of the field.
 It has become the benchmark technology for precision agriculture.

 Site-specific fertilization is one of the main objectives in precision agriculture.
 Variable rate application requires accurate and efficient tools to determine the actual nutrient demand.
 Remote sensing techniques offer the opportunity to deliver this information quickly, precisely and cost-efficiently.
 The N-Sensor has been developed to determine the crop N status by measuring the light reflectance properties of crop canopies and to enable variable rate fertilization “on-the-go”.

 - Bring the optimal fertilizer rate in every part of the field

 - Enhance the crop potential all over the field

 - Decrease nitrogen residues in soils post harvest

 - Reduce harvesting time and cost

 - Reduce risk of N losses to the environment

 The N-Sensor determines a nitrogen demand by measuring the crop’s light reflectance covering a total area of approximately 50m2.
 Measurements are taken every second with the system designed to operate at normal working speeds and all bout widths.
 Sensing technology applied to agriculture is based on the typical light reflectance curve for vegetation.
 N-Sensor measures light reflectance at specific wave bands related to the crop’s chlorophyll content and biomass.
 It calculates the actual N-uptake of the crop.
 Optimum application rates are derived from the N-uptake data and sent to the controller of the variable rate spreader or sprayer, which will adjust fertilizer rates accordingly.